 - Select "Start" next to PLUS MPN for Parents."

-- Complete the required fields: Information, References, Terms & Conditions, and Review & Sign.
+- Complete the required fields: Information, References, review & Edit, and Sign & Submit.

 PLUS Loan options

-Loan amount: When completing the Direct Federal PLUS Loan application, parents are given the option of entering a specific loan amount, or can select the “maximum” option.
+Loan amount: When completing the Direct Federal PLUS Loan application, borrowers are given the option of entering a specific loan amount, or can select the “maximum” option.

 Things to consider when determining the amount to borrow:

-- The government charges a 4.276% origination fee on PLUS loans.
+- The government charges a 4.248% fee on PLUS Loans.
 If applying for the exact balance, consider factoring in this fee to avoid a shortage.
-The origination fee could change effective 10/01/2018.
+The origination fee will change effective 10/01/2019.

 - Only borrow what you need.
-The current interest rate on PLUS is 7.0% this rate could change for loans borrowed after July 1, 2018.
+The current interest rate on the PLUS Loan is 7.08%.
+This rate will remain in effect through July 1, 2020.

-- Maximum loan: If the "maximum amount" option is selected on the Federal Direct PLUS loan application, Norwich Financial Aid will award to maximum amount allowed in the student budget, which is $4,200 per year beyond estimated billed costs, allowing students to borrow for travel, books, etc.
+- Maximum loan: If the "maximum amount" option is selected on the Federal Direct PLUS loan application, Norwich Financial Aid will award to maximum amount allowed in the student budget, which is above estimated billed costs, allowing students to borrow for travel, books, etc.

 If denied the PLUS loan there are several options of how to move forward.